Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 That was a lot of interesting stuff in a short amount of time, don't you think?
 Throughout this course, you've learned a lot about the different approaches you can take to understand and fix tons of different IT related problems.

+#### Course Wrap Up

+Congrats on solving that tricky lab, it definitely wasn't easy.
+And congrats on completing the whole course.
+We've learned a ton of stuff in our time together, and I'm really proud of you for making it all the way here.

+With the knowledge that you've learned through this course you're now much better equipped to deal with any kind of problem that you might face in your IT job.
+You've learned how to deal with issues in your computer, in your code, and in your systems.
+We've looked into a bunch of different ways in which software can fail, and we figured out how to tackle a lot of them.

+In our journey together we checked out a ton of examples based on real-world situations that people like you or me come across in our IT jobs regularly.
+We've given you an open playbook of the tips and tricks used by those of us at Google to solve the same problems every day.
+And all along you've been applying what you've learned to solve real-world problems yourself through our quick labs.

+Practice like that builds some serious problem-solving experience helping you grow in your it role.
+Knowing how to identify, solve, and prevent those types of problems is one of the most important parts of working in IT.
+And building the healthy habits needed to prioritize your time when working with those problems is just as critical.

 \#ITCert #Python #GrowWithGoogle